Car Won’t Start? 5 Signs of a Bad Starter

 These parts function together to start the engine smoothly and efficiently.

-The type of starter used can be different based on the make and model of the vehicle.
+The type of starter used can vary depending on the make and model of the vehicle.
 While electric starters are most common, some cars use hydraulic or pneumatic systems to start the engine.
 Understanding the different types of starter systems can help you better understand how your car works and the signs and symptoms of a malfunctioning starter.

-What are Common Symptoms of a Bad Starter?
+What are the Common Symptoms of a Bad Starter?

 Recognizing the symptoms of a bad starter is essential to preempting potential issues and ensuring that you can address them promptly.
 Below are common signs that indicate you’re your starter is malfunctioning: